Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

-## Change NCN Image Root Password and SSH Keys on PIT Node
+## Set NCN Image Root Password and add NCN SSH Keys on PIT Node

-Customize the NCN images by changing the root password or adding different ssh keys for the root account.
+Customize the NCN images by setting the root password and adding ssh keys for the root account.
 This procedure shows this process being done on the PIT node during a first time installation of the CSM software.
+This step is not optional.
+There is no default root password set and there are no default ssh keys for the root user.

 There is some common preparation before making the Kubernetes image for master nodes and worker nodes, making the Ceph image for utility storage nodes, and then some common cleanup afterwards.